Looking for the best things to do in Bohol Island in the Philippines?

-If you are arriving in Bohol by ferry, see below for the best ways to get from Tagbilaran Port to Panglao and from Tagbilaran Port to Anda.
+If you are arriving on the island by ferry, see below for the best ways to get from Tagbilaran Port to Panglao and from Tagbilaran Port to Anda.

 Tagbilaran Port to Panglao (45 Minutes)

-From Tagbilaran Port to Panglao, you have the option of taking a private taxi, public bus or tricycle.
+From Tagbilaran Port to Panglao, you have the option of taking a shared minivan, private taxi, public bus, or tricycle.